MicrosoftDocs/powerapps-docs/articles/register-custom-api.md

 - For each connection created on a custom API, users can make up to 500 requests per minute.

 ## Share your API
-Users can also share custom APIs with each other.
-You can share custom APIs only with other users in your organization.
-Keep in mind that deleting a custom API deletes all the connections to the API.
+Now that you have a custom API, you can share it with other users in your organization (but not publicly using PowerApps).
+Keep in mind that when you share an API, others might start to depend on it, and deleting a custom API deletes all the connections to the API.

-1. In [powerapps.com](https://web.powerapps.com), in the menu on the left, click **Connections**.
-Then click **...** and select **Manage custom APIs** in the upper-right corner.
+1. In [powerapps.com](https://web.powerapps.com), in the left menu, select **Connections**.
+Select the ellipsis (**...**), then select **Manage custom APIs** in the upper right corner.

 	![New connection](./media/register-custom-api/managecustomapi.png)